Jake Burger Player Props: White Sox vs. Rangers

 Jake Burger At The Plate

-- Burger is hitting .239 with nine doubles, a triple, 16 home runs and nine walks.
+- Burger is hitting .239 with 10 doubles, a triple, 16 home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.